SayrahAsabe/SayrahAsabe/README.md

 - 👋 Hi, I’m @SayrahAsabe
 - 👀 I’m interested in building dashboards with excel and Power BI, Data analytics,
-- 🌱 I’m currently learning analyzing data with python libraries
+- 🌱 I’m currently learning how to analyze data with python libraries
 - 💞️ I’m looking to collaborate on data analysis project or jobs
 - 📫 How to reach me asabesarah@yahoo.com ...